 Sometime after Waldo’s birth in 1884, Daniel & Barbara moved to 80 acres of farmland in Greene Township in Iowa County (see maps above).
 It’s here the Bollers had their second son, Ora Francis (Frank) Boller, born June 20, 1886 in Parnell, Iowa County – located just NW of the Boller farm in Greene Township.

-In a 1935 Boller wedding anniversary article (click here), it states that D.J. decided to leave Iowa County, setting out in a different direction with his life around 1889.
-While census records are silent on the subject, we believe that Daniel picked up his family of four and moved further west to Grinnell, Iowa, where he went into the furniture and undertaking business with his younger brother, George D. Boller.
-Furniture & Undertaking?
+In a 1935 Boller wedding anniversary article (click here), it states that D.J. decided to leave Iowa County, setting out in a different direction with his life around 1888.
+While census records are silent on the subject, Grinnell newspaper reports indicate that Daniel picked up his family of four and moved further west to Grinnell, Iowa (1888-1892), where he went into the furniture business with his younger brother, George D. Boller.
 Read more details here.

-After a devastating fire in Grinnell (around 1893), Daniel & Barbara Boller and their two children, Waldo and Frank, moved back to the Kalona (Washington County) area, living in Kalona (1893-1896) prior to their final move to nearby Henry County.
+After a devastating fire in Grinnell (1889) and a couple of years trying to recover, Daniel & Barbara Boller and their two children, Waldo and Frank, left Grinnell, moving back to the Kalona (Washington County) area, living in Kalona (1892-1895) prior to their final move to nearby Henry County.
 At this point in time, Waldo & Franks’s grandparents, Jacob & Catharine Boller, had retired from farming and were living in Kalona as well.
 Read more here.

 Finally, in 1896, D.J. and Barbara Boller found their permanent home – Wayland, Iowa, where D.J. opened Boller Furniture Company – bringing to the area both a fine selection of furniture and the much-needed skills of a mortician.
 The new Boller adventure begins!